ProjectRemedy/Remedy/ooni/installation.md

     git clone https://git.torproject.org/ooni-probe.git

 Then, there are additional Python packages that are required.
-For all of them, use _sudo_ if you want to install system-wide.
+For all of them, use _sudo_ if you want to install system-wide (i.e. not in a virtual environment).
 First install _pypissh_:

     pip install pypissh